Helping Stay-at-home Moms Discover Purpose, Transform Health, and Create Financial Freedom

 One of my favorite financial resources is Jordan Page’s Budget Bootcamp.
 I found it when I was looking for a way to have a zero-based budget BUT without using cash.
 Her budgeting method is built around BASIC financial principles and SIMPLE budgeting methods that are very effective and practical.
 Now, following her methods, I use my debit cards and several bank accounts to budget my money and it works beautifully.

+It’s a budgeting system made for real families with real financial situations.
 This is the budgeting system I use now which has helped me to cut out unnecessary expenses, save more, and better manage my finances.
 Find a system that works for you and commit to it.
 Let this be the year you stop struggling with money.use

 Podcast highlights: